christian759/SmartLens/README.md

 - Build-tools mismatch: Install the required platform/build-tools for API 35 via SDK Manager
 - Emulator camera: If preview is blank, verify emulator has a virtual camera or test on a physical device
 - Gradle memory: adjust `org.gradle.jvmargs` in `gradle.properties` if you hit OOM during builds
+- Java version: ensure you’re using JDK 17 when building locally and in CI

 ## License